lmanul/recipe-realm/README.md

 all ASCII characters.
 But they allow for short URLs and are trivial to generate.

+## Ideas for improvements

+* Persist user data to a database
+* Rename custom lists
+* Delete custom lists
+* Drag and drop items between lists
+* Drag and drop items within a list (change order)
+* Add new recipes

 ### Other missing pieces

 Some other things that would need a little extra effort for this to be a